reham-ali102/-Inverse-and-Forward-kinematics_3DoF_Robot/README.md

 Forward kinematics uses the joint parameters to compute the configuration of the chain, and inverse kinematics reverses this calculation to determine the joint parameters that achieve a desired configuration.

 ![Database Table Structure](https://github.com/reham-ali102/-Inverse-and-Forward-kinematics_3DoF_Robot/blob/main/Inverse-and-Forward-kinematics.jpg)

+## **Follow these steps to calculate this:**
+Forward kinematics
+Forward movement involves determining the final position of the end effector.